Billing & Operations

 - Operators prioritizing time-to-value over enterprise depth

-Best for: Core CRM and pipeline visibility
+Best for: Project management and client workflow visibility

 Setup friction: Low